The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Strongly coupled plasmas confined in quadrupole and multipole electrodynamic traps

 \subsubsection{Regions of single particle confinement}

 We revert to the dynamic equation (\ref{Lang}).
-The trapping force exerted upon a dust particle depends on the product between the dust particle charge and the a.c. trapping voltage.
-Thus, for the lower boundary of the dust particle confinement region an inverse dependence between the a.c. voltage and the dust particle charge is expected.
+The trapping force exerted upon a dust particle depends on the product between the electric charge and the a.c. trapping voltage.
+Hence, for the lower boundary of the dust particle confinement region, an inverse dependence between the a.c. voltage and the electric charge is expected.
 The left panel in Fig.~\ref{fig:3} confirms this dependence that is predicted by calculations.

-The right panel in Fig.~\ref{fig:3} also shows the analogous lower boundary of dust particle confinement for two different a.c. voltages ($U_{\omega} = 2200$ V and $U_{\omega} = 22000$ V).
-The lower boundary is presented by the dependence of the dust charge versus its mass.
-These results support the prominent role of the charge-to-mass ratio $\frac{Q}{m}$, as it results from equation \ref{Lang} and from the above estimations of the r.h.s. forces in eq. \ref{Lang}, for the experimental conditions considered.
+The right panel in Fig.~\ref{fig:3} also shows the analogous lower boundary of dust particle confinement for two different a.c. voltages, namely $U_{\omega} = 2200$ V and $U_{\omega} = 22000$ V. The lower boundary is characterized by the dependence of the dust electric charge versus its mass.
+These results support the prominent role of the charge-to-mass ratio $Q/m$, as it results from equation \ref{Lang} and from the above estimations of the r.h.s. forces in eq. \ref{Lang}, for the experimental conditions considered.
 The applied a.c. voltages are lower than the breakdown voltage for air.